 Does the grade affect the quality?

-We are asked this question quite a bit.
-The grade level scale for hardwood is used to describe the character of the species, more than the quality.
+This is a very common question and we want to clarify it the best way possible.
+To keep it simple, the grade scale for hardwood is used to describe the character of the species, rather than the quality of the wood.
 There are many factors used to identify the grade level of wood including: the appearance of individual planks, the part of the tree the lumber was taken from, the length of boards, and aesthetic features.

 When grades of lumber are assigned, they are given a grading level based on common points of reference.
 Similar qualities in the lumber are then grouped together and given a grade.
 These qualities range anywhere from knots, wormholes, mineralizing, and open grain lines to even-toned and without "blemishes."